lesovsky/zabbix-extensions/files/postgresql/README.md

 PG_CACHE_HIT_RATIO - shared buffers cache ratio;

+PG_CHECKPOINTS_REQ_THRESHOLD - threshold for checkpoints which occured by demand;

 PG_CONFLICTS_THRESHOLD - threshold for recovery conflicts trigger;

 PG_CONN_IDLE_IN_TRANSACTION - threshold for connections which is idle in transaction state;